MaryTran03/CSC120_Final_Project/README.md

 # CSC120_Final_Project Description

 Win the game: Finish all 3 missions.
-There are two mission parts within a mission

 ## Mission 1: The Car Heist
 Objective: Prove yourself to Vinnie by stealing a high-end car from a wealthy neighborhood.